skeletonkey/rachio-next-run/README.md

 # Rachio Next Run Notifier

-Golang program that detects your the run of your next Rachio scheduled run and notifies you.
-It can also notify you when the run is complete.
+Golang program that detects your next Rachio scheduled run and notifies you.
+It can also send a notification when the run is complete.

-This exists because the author is lazy and needs to be reminder when to bypass the water softener and when to set it back.
+This program exists because the author is lazy and needs to be reminded when to bypass the water softener and when to set it back.

 ## WARNING

-This is not even at the 0.0.1 stage - do not use!
+The version is not even at the 0.0.1 stage - do not use it!

 ## Running